ReactiveX/RxGo/README.md

 ### Backpressure

 There is another operator called `FromEventSource` that creates an Observable from a channel.
 The difference between `FromChannel` operator is that as soon as the Observable is created, it starts to emit items regardless if there is an Observer or not.
-Hence, the items emitted by an Observable without Observer(s) are lost (whilst they are buffered with `FromChannel` operator).
+Hence, the items emitted by an Observable without Observer(s) are lost (while they are buffered with `FromChannel` operator).

-A use case with `FromEventSource` operator is for example telemetry.
-We may not be interested in all the data produced from the very beginning of a stream.
-Only the data since we started to observe it.
+A use case with `FromEventSource` operator is, for example, telemetry.
+We may not be interested in all the data produced from the very beginning of a stream—only the data since we started to observe it.

 Once we start observing an Observable created with `FromEventSource`, we can configure the backpressure strategy.
 By default, it is blocking (there is a guaranteed delivery for the items emitted after we observe it).
 We can override this strategy this way: